egonw/cdk-cxsmiles/docs/parsing.md

 We can even open this as a <a name="tp4">Jupyter Notebook</a> in [Google Colab](https://colab.research.google.com/github/egonw/cdk-cxsmiles/blob/master/nb/parseCxSMILES.ipynb).

+There are more examples available from [this notebook](https://github.com/egonw/cdk-cxsmiles/blob/master/nb/lipid_cxsmiles_scyjava_cdk.ipynb) by Zhixu Ni, which can also be opened in [Google Colab](https://colab.research.google.com/github/egonw/cdk-cxsmiles/blob/master/nb/lipid_cxsmiles_scyjava_cdk.ipynb).

 ### CDKDepict

 Finally, the online [CDKDepict](https://www.simolecule.com/cdkdepict/depict.html) can parse and process CxSMILES strings for